yikayiyo/ex_py/README.md

 # ex_py
-There are some notes and code when i learn python
+some notes and code when i learn python